chun613/fweqweqweqwd131/README.md

 7. Include caching layer

 ### Alternative
-As mentioned in system design section, an approach to further scale up the infrastructure is to setup load balancer in front of api gateway, and replace lambda function by ECS that can spin up many containers to support to load.
-Futhurmore, we can consider to cloudfront to cache some of the request to offload the load of lambda/ECS and DynamoDB.
+As mentioned in system design section, an approach to further scale up the infrastructure is to setup load balancer in front of api gateway, and replace lambda function by ECS that can spin up many containers to support the load.
+Futhurmore, we can consider to use cloudfront to cache some of the requests to offload the lambda/ECS and DynamoDB.